izugn/salifort_motor/README.md

 A correlation matrix is created using a heatmap to understand relationships between numerical features;
 The model is sensitive to outliers, hence outliers in 'time_spend_company' is removed;
-Check for class imbalance in the target variable ('left'): it is not extremely imbalanced Model Development
+Check for class imbalance in the target variable ('left'): it is not extremely imbalanced

+Model Development
-Data is split into three sets: 60% training, 20% validation, 20% test Features are standardized using StandardScaler Implements GridSearchCV to find optimal hyperparameters for logistic regression:
+- Data is split into three sets: 60% training, 20% validation, 20% test;
-Searches through different regularization strengths (C) Tests both L1 and L2 penalties
-Uses 'liblinear' and 'saga' solvers
-Implements balanced class weights
-Uses 5-fold cross-validation
+- Features are standardized using StandardScaler;
+- Implements GridSearchCV, using 5-fold cross validation to find optimal hyperparameters

 Model Evaluation
-Evaluates model performance using multiple metrics:
-Classification reports showing precision, recall, and F1-score ROC curves for both validation and test sets with AUC scores Confusion matrices for both validation and test sets Visualizations are created using matplotlib and seaborn for easy interpretation Key Features
+- Evaluates model performance using multiple metrics: Classification reports showing precision, recall, and F1-score;ROC curves for both validation and test sets with AUC scores
+- Confusion matrices for both validation and test sets

+Key Features
 Uses best practices for machine learning workflows Handles data preprocessing comprehensively
 Implements cross-validation and hyperparameter tuning Provides thorough model evaluation with multiple metrics Creates clear visualizations for model performance

 ![Screenshot 2024-12-07 at 16 32 18](https://github.com/user-attachments/assets/d2601789-0224-46fe-9f46-a15446920101)
 [Confusion matrix cheatsheet](https://www.studocu.com/row/document/king-fahd-university-of-petroleum-and-minerals/calculus-3/confusion-matrix-cheatsheet/40120103)